shlokamohanty/i-write-sometimes/_posts/2026-07-11-thesis-story.md

 *Chapter one, zero, an empty set.*

 Mom was scared of uncertainty.
 She told me stories of the material world breaking down to this third realm.
 I don’t quite understand.
 I can see her reading to me, and I fall asleep.
 I had a dream that the time machine was hovering over something that looked like a zero.
-It sucked me in with gravity, and it was empty.
+It sucked me in with gravity, and I was in a set.
 Maybe because she told me zeros can be reduced to empty sets.

 There, my sweet Oli.
 We are young.
 I score well.
 We can spend all our time together when I don’t study.
 What is so bad?
 Oh, Tara.